aahnik/wappdriver/docs/getting_started/01_intro.md

              'hi send by a bot')  # message
 ```

+!!! note
-> The name of the recipient must be in contacts
+      The name of the recipient should be in your contacts

 _`wappdriver` enables you to send WhatsApp messages programmatically, using only three lines of code._